Tim DeKay: Career

 DeKay has performed in plays both on Broadway and off, including Ridiculous Fraud at the McCarter Theatre, Billy Budd at the Circle in the Square Theatre, Someone to Watch Over Me with the Denver Theatre Company, The Merchant of Venice on the Hartford Stage, and the national tour of The Lion in Winter.
 In 2009, he was both director and producer of the short film This Monday.
 It was included in several short film festivals, including Cannes Short Film Corner and the Palm Springs International Festival of Short Films.

 His first onscreen acting job was as corporation head Larry Deon on seaQuest 2032.
 DeKay was a cast member of Party of Five from 1997 to 1999, Carnivàle from 2003 to 2005, and Tell Me You Love Me in 2007.
-He also appeared as Dean Stewart in the gay-themed comedy/drama film Big Eden in 2000.
-DeKay appeared in two episodes of Seinfeld: "The Soul Mate" and "The Bizarro Jerry", as Elaine's boyfriend, Kevin.
+He co-starred as Dean Stewart in the gay-themed comedy/drama film Big Eden in 2000.
+DeKay appeared in two episodes of Seinfeld: "The Soul Mate" and "The Bizarro Jerry", as Elaine's boyfriend, Kevin, who is seen as Jerry's exact opposite (and thus compared to Bizarro Superman from "the backwards bizarro world").
 He would work with Julia Louis-Dreyfus again in The New Adventures of Old Christine, playing a temperamental boyfriend of Louis-Dreyfus's character in a three-episode story arc.
-DeKay has also guest-starred on several other TV series, including Friends, CSI, My Name Is Earl, NCIS, Scrubs, and Chuck.
+DeKay has guest-starred on several other TV series, including Friends, CSI, My Name Is Earl, NCIS, Scrubs, and Chuck.

 In 2009, he began starring in the USA Network comedy–drama White Collar as FBI agent Peter Burke.
 DeKay made his directorial debut in the episode "Stealing Home", which premiered in 2012.
 He played Duvall Pritchard in Fox Television's 2016 sci-fi drama series Second Chance.

 DeKay is a member of the Actors Studio.
 He taught as an adjunct professor at the University of Southern California.

+In June 2024, during Variety's TV Fest, DeKay confirmed his return as FBI Special Agent Peter Burke in the upcoming revival, "White Collar Renaissance".
+He praised the new script, stating "it answers all the questions that one would have if you watched the show" and serves as an introduction for new viewers.
+DeKay also emphasized that the revival pays tribute to Willie Garson, who portrayed Mozzie in the original series.